mountain65/AirPlayer/README.md

 found a good example file on StackOverflow.
 The PlistCS code is just one class that I simply copy/pasted.

+### The future
+I have no intention to make a full implementation of the protocol.
+Especially the audio parts look pretty hard to do.
+I do want the ability to play standard slideshows and video (where the AppleTV downloads an MP4 from my computer).
+Mirroring would be nice but requires streaming of video and I have no idea how to do that.

+### Second version
+I'm working on the slideshows.
+This could be done by sending photo-by-photo and specifying a transition, but it can also be done by starting a slideshow session whereby the AppleTV requests a photo from the client.
+That's done using reverse-http and means your client has to function as a http-server.
+It would be nice if I could implement reverse-http with SignalR, but I haven't found that out yet.

 ### First version
 This version detects the AppleTV and returns its IP-address.
 It allows you to send a photo or a series of photos and it can query the AppleTV for all the available transitions between photos.